BlackRock: 2020–present

 In January 2020, PNC Financial Services sold its stake in BlackRock for $14.4 billion.
 In March 2020, the Federal Reserve chose BlackRock to manage two corporate bond-buying programs in response to the COVID-19 pandemic.
 This also included the $500 billion Primary Market Corporate Credit Facility (PMCCF) and the Secondary Market Corporate Credit Facility (SMCCF), as well as purchase by the Federal Reserve of commercial mortgage-backed securities (CMBS) guaranteed by Government National Mortgage Association, Fannie Mae, or Freddie Mac.
 In August 2020, BlackRock received approval from the China Securities Regulatory Commission to set up a mutual fund business in the country.
 This made BlackRock the first global asset manager to get consent from the Chinese government to start operations in the country.

 In October 2021 BlackRock launched its Voting Choice program, enabling institutional clients invested in index funds to participate in shareholder voting.
 Eligible clients can vote all issues, vote only on some issues, select from 14 different voting policies, or allow BlackRock's investment stewardship team to vote for them.
 BlackRock Investment Stewardship is a team of approximately 70 analysts who engage with the boards and management teams of companies, and vote shares, on the behalf of non-voting clients.

+In May 2021, BlackRock announced that it has acted as the majority debt provider on heylo housing's £362.5 million acquisition of a portfolio of 3,000 shared-ownership homes through its Home Reach scheme.